 Your patients are eligible to participate in the registry if:

-- They have been recently diagnosed with confirmed primary ovarian, tubal or peritoneal cancer (OTP) (epithelial sub-types only).
-Please note that rare OTP tumour types, endometrial, cervical and vulvo-vaginal cancer diagnoses will be eligible in 2021
+- They have been recently diagnosed with confirmed primary ovarian, tubal, peritoneal or endometrial cancer.
+Please note that cervical and vulvar cancer diagnoses will be included in the near future

 - They were aged 18 years or older at diagnosis